IronForgedClan/IronForgedBot/README.md

 ```

 > [!NOTE]
-> You will need to do this every time you want to install a package, run the tests, or start the bot.
+> You will need to activate the virtual environment every time you start a new shell instance.

 ### Requirements